rbuurma/rise-2017/Assignments/Rise_assignment_8_CS1_collab.md

 2. Next, map out come other comparisons - between Austen's novels and other groups of novels, and between individual Austen novels and other individual novels - that you would like to make in order to answer some of the questions below.

 Note: We cannot answer the question of whether Austen is different from her contemporaries, because we have built difference into our output: our friends in CS21 have constructed a program that will find difference no matter what.
 That is, what “more distinctive” word comparisons *can’t* do is prove that Austen is generally divergent or distinctive from her contemporaries.
 But given difference, we can use the lists of "most distinctive" words to look at the *shape difference takes* once we have built in the presence of difference.
-Even this very reductive and simplel

 ### Write

 After making a series of comparisons write 4-5 paragraphs describing your results and speculating on your interpretation of them.
-Please include some consideration of

 1. The AUSTEN corpus in comparison with BRUNTON, CHAWTON, and CANON corpora in light of Catherine Gallagher's argument in "The Rise of Fictionality"